Legislature approves stadium repair, BOCES vote Dec. 11

 The Planning Board will also hold a hearing on a request to amend a special-use permit for The Roundhouse on East Main Street.
 If approved, plans for an on-site spa would be scrapped, with 10 additional hotel rooms built in its place, bringing the total to 51.
 A private dining room would be replaced with administrative offices.
 The City Council approved the amended special-use permit on Dec.
 3 but the Planning Board must grant approval before the project can proceed.

 A third hearing will address a proposal to build 29 additional live/work spaces at The Lofts at Beacon, a development at 39 Front St. The council approved the amended special-use permit on Oct.
-15.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+15.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.